michelp/cryptoalgebra/README.md

----
-title: The Algebra of Cryptocurrency
-author: Michel Pelletier
-date: today
----

 # The Linear Algebra of Cryptocurrency

 There are numerous mathematical tools utilized in cryptocurrency, particularly in the realms of cryptographic functionality and transaction security.
 Linear Algebra is an additional valuable tool that can be applied to the graph structures inherent in transaction networks.